 I was scheduled to fly to India a few months after the accident.
 Honestly, those accidents fueled my desire to live well and enjoy life with more vigor.

-After living as a spectator for so much of my life, seeing and experiencing life has become high personal value.
+After living as a spectator for so much of my life, seeing and experiencing life has gained high personal value.
 Following my work trip to India, I was sent to Laos, Myanmar, and Malaysia.
 My flight to Laos was solo.
 This gave me lots of space to practice leaning into peace instead of fear.

 On the first two flights I felt extremely anxious, and the second two flights I felt cool as a cucumber.
 All-in-all, I try to be kind to myself when I feel a bit more nervous than usual.